 - LS 5083 Foundations of Library and Information Studies

 - LS 5053 Information Retrieval (formerly LS 5013)

 - LS 5003 Collection Development

-- LS 5473 Health Reference Information Sources and Services
+- LS 5473 Health Reference Services and Resources

 - LS 5483 Consumer Health Information Resources